That is how it felt to work on the second square for a future granny square purse.

-It is appropriate that I worked on what is the second ten-round square for a new granny square bag that I want to make during that sports event know as “March Madness” because if I could magically include all of the rounds of crochet I frogged in search of the perfect combination of colors for this square, it’s possible that I could have crocheted a square area large enough to cover a basketball court.
+It is appropriate that I worked the second ten-round square for a new granny square bag that I want to make during that sports event known as “March Madness,” because if I could magically include all of the rounds of crochet I frogged in search of the perfect combination of colors for this square, it’s possible that I could have crocheted a square area large enough to cover a basketball court.

 Yesterday — after many ill-fated attempts to find the “right” color I managed to get as far as the seventh round of what was to be the second ten-round square: